HunterTwoOneOne/HunterTwoOneOne.github.io/README.md

 <a href="https://archive.org/"> Internet Archive </a>

 **It's my go-to for software that has long since been abandoned, also called Abandonware.
-Their efforts for digital preservation are commendable, to say nothing of their general use for an End User.**
+Their efforts for digital preservation are commendable, to say nothing of their general use for an End User.
+They're a host for all sorts of archived content from snapshots of Webpages, old software, and even media such as books, music, and videos.**

 <a href="https://www.speedtest.net"> Ookla Speed Test </a>

 **As a Network professional, this website is an invaluable tool.
 I tell pretty much everybody who's having issues with their WiFi or Ethernet connections to run a speed test, and this is one of the best.
-It's very simple to use and reasonably accurate for general quick checks of connectivity to the Internet.**
+It's very simple to use and reasonably accurate for general quick checks of connectivity to the Internet.
+Ookla offers more than just their speed test tool as they are also the company behind the Down Detector <a href="https://downdetector.com/"> Down Detector </a> service.**